ScaledMarkets/dabl/QuickStart/README.md

 dabl simple.dabl
 ```

-DABL should report success, and you should see "Hello world" in the output, followed
+DABL should report success, and you should see "Hello world" in the output.
-by "Done".